ahundt/repomix/GIT-HISTORY-DESIGN.md

 ### Installation & Setup

 No additional setup required!
-Git forensics is built into repomix.
+Git history is built into repomix.
 Just ensure you have:
 - Git installed (`git --version`)
 - Repomix installed (`npm install -g repomix` or clone this repository)
 - A git repository to analyze